ajeesh-sankaran/spiral-finger-kinematics/github repo/README.md

 A working installation should reproduce these to four decimal places. `sanity_check()` in `src/kinematics.py` confirms this automatically.

+## Supplementary boundary length-ratio sweeps

+§4.4) establishes length-ratio insensitivity.
+This claim is supported by length-ratio sweeps at two additional coupling points:

+- **(k₁ = 1.25, k₂ = 0.67)** — near the upper k₁ boundary at anatomical k₂.
+F ≥ 0.999 across 98.8% of the length-ratio space; minimum F = 0.9989 in the corner Lp/Lm > 3.2, Lm/Ld < 0.6.
+- **(k₁ = 1.00, k₂ = 1.00)** — near the upper k₂ boundary at anatomical k₁.
+F ≥ 0.999 across the entire length-ratio space; minimum F = 0.9991.

+The corresponding .npz files are in `data/`.
+To regenerate them from scratch (≈ 40 min total on a single core), run:

+​```bash
+python scripts/run_boundary_length_sweeps.py
+​```

+The script will skip any file that already exists, so it can be run safely against an already-populated `data/` directory.
 ## Citation

 If you use this code, please cite the paper.
 The archived version of this repository is available on Zenodo at https://doi.org/10.5281/zenodo.20127759.